Academics

 Fall 2024

 Bellarmine students from the Greater Bridgeport area and surrounding Connecticut communities take classes at the non-residential Bellarmine Campus in Bridgeport, Connecticut.
-Fairfield Bellarmine’s first Commencement Exercises will take place in the spring of 2025.
+Fairfield Bellarmine’s first Commencement Exercises took place in May 2025.

 Top-Tier Professors.